awsdocs/aws-codebuild-user-guide/doc_source/sample-docker.md

    ...
    ```

-1. Follow the steps in [Run AWS CodeBuild Directly](how-to-run.md) to create a build environment, run the build, and view related build information\.
+1. Follow the steps in [Run AWS CodeBuild directly](how-to-run.md) to create a build environment, run the build, and view related build information\.

 1. Confirm that AWS CodeBuild successfully pushed the Docker image to the repository\.
 Sign in to Docker Hub, go to the repository, and choose the **Tags** tab\.
 The `latest` tag should contain a very recent **Last Updated** value\.

-## Related Resources<a name="w58aac11c41c19c23"></a>
+## Related resources<a name="acb-more-info"></a>
-+ For more information about getting started with AWS CodeBuild, see [Getting Started with CodeBuild in the Console](getting-started.md)\.
++ For information about getting started with AWS CodeBuild, see [Getting started with AWS CodeBuild using the console](getting-started.md)\.
-+ For more information about troubleshooting problems with CodeBuild, see [Troubleshooting CodeBuild](troubleshooting.md)\.
++ For information about troubleshooting issues in CodeBuild, see [Troubleshooting AWS CodeBuild](troubleshooting.md)\.
-+ For more information about limits in CodeBuild, see [Limits for CodeBuild](limits.md)\.
++ For information about quotas in CodeBuild, see [Quotas for AWS CodeBuild](limits.md)\.